mbacchi/mbacchi.github.io/_posts/2017-09-28-docker-socket-group-permission.md

 {% endhighlight %}

-The solution I've found most straightforward (but rather apathetic on the security front) you can change the permissions of the docker.sock file as long as your userid is in the dockerroot group:
+The solution I've found most straightforward (but rather apathetic on the security front) is to change the permissions of the docker.sock file, but your userid must be in the dockerroot group:

 {% highlight shell %}
 [mbacchi@centos7 ~]$ grep docker /etc/group